obsius/typed-binary-json/README.md

 Entry | Meaning
 -|-
-refs | A simple map that translates known class and object names (either passed in or the object's constructor name). classes | Definitions for known classes or objects that are referenced in the root definition. types | Custom primitive types that have been defined for this serialization. root | The object that was serialized.
+typeRefs | A map that translates known type names to their codes. types | Custom primitive types that have been defined for this serialization. protoRefs | A map that translates known class and object names (either passed in or the object's constructor name) to their codes. protos | Definitions for known prototypes or classes that are referenced in the root definition. objs | Definitions for unknown objects that are referenced in known prototypes. root | The object that was serialized.
 Contains the definition needed to decode the binary format.